mellinoe/veldrid-docs/articles/textures.md

 ## Type and Dimensions

 Textures can be 1D, 2D, or 3D.
 This is controlled by [TextureDescription.Type](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Type).
-The actualy dimensions of the Texture are controlled by [TextureDescription.Width](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Width), [TextureDescription.Height](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Height), and [TextureDescription.Depth](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Depth).
+The actual dimensions of the Texture are controlled by [TextureDescription.Width](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Width), [TextureDescription.Height](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Height), and [TextureDescription.Depth](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Depth).
 For any particular type of Texture (1D, 2D, 3D), the dimensions must be valid.
 For example, a 1D Texture cannot have a Height or Depth greater than 1.
+A 2D Texture cannot have a depth value greater than 1.

 ## Array Layers

 1D and 2D textures can have multiple array layers.
-3D textures (where [TextureDescription.Depth](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_Depth) > 1) cannot.
+3D textures ([TextureType.Texture3D](xref:Veldrid.TextureType)) cannot.
 To control the number of array layers, set [TextureDescription.ArrayLayers](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_ArrayLayers)).

 ## Multisamples

 2D Textures can be multisampled Textures.
 1D and 3D textures cannot.
 This is specified by [TextureDescription.SampleCount](xref:Veldrid.TextureDescription#Veldrid_TextureDescription_SampleCount).
 The maximum sample count is limited by the specific GraphicsDevice being used.
 Use the [GetSampleCountLimit](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_GetSampleCountLimit_Veldrid_PixelFormat_System_Boolean_) method to get the maximum sample count for a given [PixelFormat](xref:Veldrid.PixelFormat).
+Generally, 2 through 8 samples are commonly-supported.
+Higher values are rarely supported, but often unnecessary.

 ## Mipmaps